Lead Opinion

 When his first enlistment period expired in 1970, Watkins received an honorable discharge, but his reenlistment eligibility code was listed as “unknown.”
 In 1971, Watkins requested correction of the reenlistment designation and the Army corrected the code to category 1, “eligible for reentry on active duty.”
 Shortly thereafter, he reenlisted for a second three-year term.
 In 1972, Watkins was denied a security clearance because of his homosexuality, and the Army again investigated him for allegedly committing sodomy and again terminated the investigation for insufficient evidence.
 Following another honorable discharge in 1974, the Army accepted Watkins’ application for a six-year reenlistment.

 In 1975, the Army convened a board of officers to determine whether Watkins should be discharged because of his homosexual tendencies.
-On this occasion his commanding officer, Captain Bast, testified that Watkins was “the best clerk I have known,” that he did “a fantastic job—excellent,” and that Watkins’ homosexuality did not affect the company.
+On this occasion his commanding officer, Captain Bast, testified that Watkins was “the best clerk I have known,” that he did “a fantastic job — excellent,” and that Watkins’ homosexuality did not affect the company.
 A sergeant testified that Watkins’ homosexuality was well-known but caused no problems and generated no complaints from other soldiers.
 The four officers on the board unanimously found that “Watkins is suitable for retention in the military service” and stated, “In view of the findings, the Board recommends that SP5 Perry J. Watkins be retained in the military service because there is no evidence suggesting that his behavior has had either a degrading effect upon unit performance, morale or discipline, or upon his own job performance.
 SP5 Watkins is suited for duty in administrative positions and progression through Specialist rating.”
-The board‘s recommendation became the final decision of the Secretary of the Army.
+The board’s recommendation became the final decision of the Secretary of the Army.

 Watkins worked under a security clearance without incident until he again stated, in an interview on March 15, 1979, that he was homosexual.
 This prompted yet another Army investigation which, in July 1980, culminated in the revocation of Watkins’ security clearance.
 As the notification of revocation makes clear, the Army based this revocation on Watkins’ 1979 admission of homosexuality, on medical records containing Watkins’ 1968 affidavit stating that he had engaged in homosexual conduct, and on his history of performing (with the permission of his commanding officer) as a female impersonator in various revues.
 The Army did not rely on any evidence of homosexual conduct other than Watkins’ 1968 affidavit.
 In October 1979, the Army accepted Watkins’ application for another three-year reenlistment.

 In 1981 the Army promulgated Army Regulation (AR) 635-200, chpt.
 15, which mandated the discharge of all homosexuals regardless of merit.
 Pursuant to this new discharge regulation, another Army board convened to consider discharging Watkins.
-Although this board explicitly rejected the evidence before it that Watkins had engaged in homosexual conduct after 1968, the board recommended that Watkins be separated from the service “because he has
+Although this board explicitly rejected the evidence before it that Watkins had engaged in homosexual conduct after 1968, the board recommended that Watkins bé separated from the service “because he has

 In May 1982, after the Army board voted in favor of Watkins’ discharge, but before the discharge actually issued, District Judge Rothstein enjoined the Army from discharging Watkins on the basis of his statements admitting his homosexuality.
-541 F. Supp. at 259.3 The district court reasoned that the discharge proceedings were barred by the Army‘s regulation against double jeopardy, AR 635-200, ¶ 1-19(b), because they essentially repeated the discharge proceedings of 1975.
-Id. at 258-59.4

 While the Army’s appeal of the district court injunction was pending, the Army rated Watkins’ performance and professionalism.
 He received 85 out of 85 possible points.
 His ratings included perfect

 SSG Watkins is without exception, one of the finest Personnel Action Center Supervisors I have encountered.
-Through his diligent efforts, the Battalion Personnel Action Center achieved a near perfect processing rate for SIDPERS transactions.
+Through his diligent efforts, the Battalion Personnel Action Center achieved a near perfect processing rate for SIP-DERS transactions.
 During this training period, SSG Watkins has been totally reliable and a wealth of knowledge.
 He requires no supervision, and with his “can do” attitude, always exceeds the requirements and demands placed upon him.
 I would gladly welcome another opportunity to serve with him, and firmly believe that he will be an asset to any unit to which he is assigned.

 SSG Watkins should be selected to attend ANCOC and placed in a Platoon Sergeant position.
 [Rater’s Evaluation of Watkins’ performance and potential.]

 SSG Watkins’ duty performance has been outstanding in every regard.
 His section continues to set the standard within the Brigade for submission of accurate, timely personnel and financial transactions.
 Keeping abreast of ever-changing personnel regulations and directives, SSG Watkins has provided sound advice to the commander as well as to the soldiers within the command.
-His suggestion to separate S-1 and Personnel Action Center functions and to colocate the Personnel Action Center with the Company Orderly Rooms was adopted and immediately resulted in improved service by both offices.
+His suggestion to separate S-l and Personnel Action Center functions and to colocate the Personnel Action Center with the Company Orderly Rooms was adopted and immediately resulted in improved service by both offices.
 SSG Watkins’ positive influence has been felt throughout the Battalion and will be sorely missed.

 SSG Watkins’ potential is unlimited.
 He has consistently demonstrated the capacity to manage numerous complex responsibilities concurrently.
 He is qualified for promotion now and should be selected for attendance at ANCOES at the earliest opportunity.
 [Indorser’s Evaluation of Watkins’ performance and potential.]